Prediction-Powered Risk Monitoring of Deployed Models for Detecting Harmful Distribution Shifts: Supplementary Experiments

 \subsection{Monitoring an LLM with Limited Human-Labeled Data}

-In Figure \ref{sim_fig_task2_increase_combined_med}, we report additional results for monitoring another lightweight model: the 4-bit quantized version of MedGemma-4B-IT \cite{medgemma-hf}, which is specialized for the medical domain.
-For the predictor $f_{\textrm{p}}(\cdot)$, we employ the non-specialized model, Qwen2.5-VL-7B.
+In Figures \ref{sim_fig_task2_increase_combined_med}(a) and (b), we report additional results for monitoring another lightweight model, namely the 4-bit quantized version of MedGemma-4B-IT \cite{medgemma-hf}, which is specialized for the medical domain.
+For the predictor $f_{\textrm{p}}(\cdot)$, we employ the non-specialized model, Qwen2.5-VL-7B in Figure \ref{sim_fig_task2_increase_combined_med}(a).
 The evaluation begins with medical questions and gradually incorporates queries from another domain.
 The results are consistent with those presented in the main text, demonstrating the generalization capability of PPRM.